shinyagroove/LoL-Esports-ML/README.md

 ### Result

+Model(Baseline): (`One hot transformer` on `champion` ) + (`Dicision Tree` on all columns we **selected**)

-training set accuracy: 0.9904171761828614
+**Training set accuracy**: 0.9904171761828614
-test set accuracy: 0.951368638886276
+**Test set accuracy**: 0.951368638886276

 A test set accuracy of 95% is pretty high!
 However, there is still space of improvements.
 Some columns have a plenty of outliers which will disturb our prediction, under such circumstances, we'd better use Robust or such transformers for a more accurate result.
-The following graph is the within group distribution of `dpm` column.
+The following graph is the within group distribution of `dpm` column which indicates a high number of outliers:

 <iframe src="assets/dpm.html" width=1040 height=720 frameBorder=0></iframe>